bitcoin-dev-project/bitcoiner-intro-to-rust/05_vectors_and_results.md

 hex = "0.4"
 ```

-Now, we want to go back to our `main.rs` file and bring the `hex` library into scope so that we can use the module methods.
+Now, we want to go back to our `main.rs` file and bring the `hex` library into scope so that we can use the module's methods.
 We can do so by adding a line at the top of our file:
 `use hex;`

 If we look through the documentation at https://docs.rs/hex/latest/hex/, we see that we can convert the hex to bytes by calling the `decode` method from the `hex` module like so: